 Religion can even be an even more powerful tool for evil in the world when a person can pick and choose the religion and denomination that conveniently supports their world views and desires.
 Christianity has over 5,000 mainstream denominations world-wide and throughout history ranging from the theological humanism found in Unitarian Universalism to the far right and hate-filled fringe such as the Westborow Baptists.

-If you hate racial and sexual minorities then there are denominations and religions for that.
+If you fear and hate racial and sexual minorities then there are denominations and religions for that.
 If you love the environment then there are denominations and religions for that too.
-Perhaps, the religion we chose reflects who we are as person.
+Perhaps, the religion we chose to belong to reflects who we are as person.
 If a person chooses a hate-filled religion then that is who they are as a person and they just want justification and absolution for their desires and beliefs.
 If a person chooses a religion that supports humanity and the environment and is filled with compassion then, perhaps that is who they are as a person.

 Keep in mind, I will not get into cultural, social, and religious indoctrination as well as the pernicious effects of monetary systems, but that is also something to keep in mind and makes this topic not as clear cut nor simple as I am making it out here for the purposes of this discussion.